Antonio Jose Guzman: Early life and career

 Guzman was born in Panama City, Panama in 1971.
 Guzman began studying photography and video, and became interested in Polaroids at early age.
 In the early 1990s he worked in Panama for the advertising giant Foote, Cone & Belding (FCB) Draftfcb as a staff photographer.
 In the same years he did a series of photo projects for Greenpeace Latin America and was freelance photographer for France Press International.
 In 1994 he graduated from the Isthmus University.
 He wrote a thesis on the psychological effects of advertising photography.

 In 1997 he moved to Europe and started working as an editorial photographer and art director of different magazines in Barcelona, London and Amsterdam.
 In 2003 he produced and directed his first documentary, "Representando".

 Inspired by various exhibitions of Bill Viola in the Stedelijk Museum Amsterdam and by the Gasometer Oberhausen, Germany.
 Guzman started studies in 2004 on audiovisual arts at the Gerrit Rietveld Academie of Amsterdam.
 At the Rietveld he began to work with gravitational issues, migration and the life of one of his heroes, the late Dutch California based artist Bas Jan Ader.
 Guzman's examination project "Gravitational Experiences", was a series of multiple channel installations and the documentary "The Miracle".

 Besides his individual art practice, Guzman is a lecturer and the founder of The State of L3 Contemporary Arts and Film Collective, the Communication Design studio Noisy Networks, and the visual arts atelier GF Workstation Amsterdam.

 Work

-Guzman works on research projects inspired by DNA, scientific research, migration, gravity and architectonic utopias.
+Guzman works on research projects inspired by DNA, scientific genetic research, migration, gravity and architectonic utopias.
 Guzman's oeuvre features installations, photography, sculptures, interventions, documentaries, films, sounds, single- and multichannel videos and publications.
 His projects allow us to cross different time zones, unexplored worlds and realms; bringing us into what Guzman calls time travel perceptions.